mrJTY/udacity-ml-devops-census/doc/model_card.md

 2. **Geographic Scope:** Limited to United States census data; not generalizable to other countries

-3. **Class Imbalance:** Dataset is imbalanced (~75% <=50K, ~25% >50K), which affects model predictions
+3. **Class Imbalance:** Dataset is imbalanced (~75% <=50K, ~25% >50K), which affects model predictions despite balanced class weights

-4. **Shallow Model:** Max depth of 5 limits model complexity, potentially underfitting complex patterns

-5. **No Feature Engineering:** Uses raw features without domain-specific transformations or feature selection
+4. **Feature Engineering:** Uses raw features without domain-specific transformations, feature interactions, or polynomial features that might improve performance

-6. **Missing Values:** Dataset contains missing values (denoted as "?") that require handling
+5. **Missing Values:** Dataset contains missing values (denoted as "?") that require handling

-7. **Demographic Bias:** Model exhibits performance disparities across protected attributes
+6. **Demographic Bias:** Model exhibits performance disparities across protected attributes despite fairness interventions

 **Recommendations for Users:**

 - **Do *not* use for production decisions:** This model is for educational purposes only
-- Perform bias audits - Always evaluate fairness metrics before considering any application
+- **Perform bias audits:** Always evaluate fairness metrics before considering any application
-- Update with recent data - Retrain with contemporary data if real-world application is considered
+- **Update with recent data:** Retrain with contemporary data if real-world application is considered
-- Consider feature exclusion - Remove protected attributes from training if fairness is critical
+- **Consider feature exclusion:** Remove protected attributes from training if fairness is critical
-- Apply bias mitigation - Use techniques like reweighting, threshold optimization, or adversarial debiasing
+- **Apply bias mitigation:** Use techniques like reweighting, threshold optimization, or adversarial debiasing
-- TODO: Use K-fold cross-validation - Current implementation uses single train-test split; K-fold would provide more robust evaluation
-- Implement monitoring - If deployed, continuously monitor for performance degradation and bias drift
+- **Implement monitoring:** If deployed, continuously monitor for performance degradation and bias drift
-- Provide recourse - Ensure affected individuals can contest predictions and understand decision factors
+- **Provide recourse:** Ensure affected individuals can contest predictions and understand decision factors

 **Future Improvements:**

-- Experiment with regularization and hyperparameter tuning
+- Experiment with advanced hyperparameter tuning using GridSearchCV or Bayesian optimization
-- Implement cross-validation for more robust performance estimates
-- Explore feature engineering (e.g., age groups, income brackets)
+- Explore feature engineering (e.g., age groups, income brackets, feature interactions)
-- Compare with other algorithms (Gradient Boosting, Neural Networks)
+- Compare with other algorithms (Gradient Boosting, XGBoost, Neural Networks)
-- Implement fairness constraints during training
+- Implement fairness constraints during training using adversarial debiasing
 - Add explainability tools (SHAP, LIME) for prediction interpretation
+- Implement automated model retraining pipeline with updated data

 **Contact Information:**